-The section in ISO 27001 that covers cryptographic controls states that, when developing a cryptographic policy, consideration should be given to the use of encryption for the protection of sensitive information transported
+The section in ISO 27001 that covers cryptographic controls states that, when developing a cryptographic policy, consideration should be given to the use of encryption for the protection of sensitive information transported by mobile or removable media, devices or across communication lines.
+I know many organisations routinely use encryption to secure thumb drives, laptops, emails and instant messaging, but when it comes to discussing sensitive information over the phone, far fewer employ some form of encryption.

 It's easy to understand why: Encryption devices for landlines are expensive and usually require all parties to have the same kit installed in order to work.
 And, after all, is anybody really going to tap into your phone line?Skype has never flatly denied that an attacker might be able to intercept traffic.